dashbuilder/dashbuilder/ESOF-docs/Software Evolution.md

 * In function `getRoles` :
  - Add Security Menu Item to the Roles Menu;
  - Associate Security Menu Item to `SECURITY` perspective in order to make it clickable.

+ Below you can check the before and after the changes.

 ### Pull requesting